SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell Wilcox Sirius 850 Dual Frame.md

 The **Ports** page contains the **Input Ports Table** and **Output Ports Table**.

-**Sources** and **Destinations** are listed on separate pages of the same name.
-The **Destinations** page contains the **Routed Source Label** column, where you can change crosspoints as mentioned in the "Crosspoints and Matrix" section above.

-Destinations table on Destinations page is combined table of two hidden SNMP tables for each frame.

 The **Labels** page has both **Source** and **Destination Labels** of 4 different lengths.
 The 8-character-length label is the name used in the rest of the connector.
+The label tables will always be copied to the matrix labels.
+When a label is changed on the matrix element, this will not get reflected back and might get overridden later.

 The **Others** page contains the following tables: